Exotic non-leaves with infinitely many ends: A criterion for nonleaves

 \section{A criterion for $C^2$ nonleaves}

 This section is devoted to proving the next Theorem, which can be seen as a criterion for identifying $C^2$ nonleaves.

-\begin{thm} Let $W$ be a $1$-rigid smooth manifold.
+\begin{theorem} Let $W$ be a $1$-rigid smooth manifold.
 Assume that there exists a smoothly nonperiodic end $\mathbf{e}$ of $W$ which is diffeomorphic to at most finitely many other ends of $W$.
-Then $W$ is not diffeomorphic to any leaf of any $C^2$ codimension one foliation on a compact manifold. \end{thm}
+Then $W$ is not diffeomorphic to any leaf of any transversely oriented $C^2$ codimension one foliation on a compact manifold. \end{theorem}

-\begin{rem} Since we only consider $1$-rigid manifolds, it suffices to consider transversely oriented foliations, for if a $1$-rigid manifold is diffeomorphic to a leaf of a non transversely orientable foliation, then by passing to the transversely oriented double cover, we obtain a transversely oriented foliation with a diffeomorphic leaf, since the leaf lifts to two copies of itself. \end{rem}

 Now we require the higher smoothness $C^2$, so we should explain what we gain by this assumption.